askthecode/documentation/docs/features/branches/create-branch.md

 icon: git-branch
 order: 90
 ---

----
-label: Create Branch
-icon: git-branch
-order: 90
----
+!!!warning
+Currently the feature is supported only by the [AskTheCode GPT](https://chat.openai.com/g/g-3s6SJ5V7S-askthecode).
+!!!

+!!!warning
+This feature is only avalable when the [GitHub OAuth Authentication](/authentication/#authentication-methods) is used.
+!!!

 # Create Branch

 #### Overview

-The **Create Branch** feature allows users to create a new branch within a GitHub repository directly from the AskTheCode interface.
+The **Create Branch** feature allows users to create a new branch within a GitHub repository directly from the AskTheCode GPT.
 This feature streamlines the process of branching, enabling users to easily manage different development paths or features within the project.

 #### Why It's Useful